IncredibleQuark/ContactBook/README.md

 1. Main page shows all contacts.
 There are "add new contact", "edit" and "delete" functionalities.

+2. Contacts are listed alphabetically by surname.

+3. Main page contains search form where user can search contact by surname.

-2. Edit page allows to edit main info and add additional:
+4. Edit page allows to edit main info and add additional:
  - telephones
  - addresses
  - emails

- 3. Each additional info can be deleted.
+5. Each additional info can be deleted.

- 4. User can add contacts to groups. (in progress)
+6. User can add contacts to groups. (in progress)

- 5. User can display contacts in particular group. (in progress)
+7. User can display contacts in particular group. (in progress)